top of page

 For connecting cables to the bus bars

-To install a campervan solar system, you need three components:
+To install a campervan solar system, you need three main components:

 In the Roaming Home 2023 study, we found that most people install a 300W campervan solar setup, followed closely by a 400W solar system.
-Though the results were quite distributed.
+Overall, the results were quite varied, reflecting the wide range in campervan electrical system capacities.

 What size solar should I install on my campervan?